dfsp-spirit/cpp_geodesics/README_geodcircles.md

 The meshes are expected in FreeSurfer's own surface format, which is a simple binary format for triangular meshes.

 NOTE: If you want to run the app on other meshes (e.g., arbitrary meshes which do not come from a neuroimaging background), you can convert your meshes from standard formats like PLY, wavefront object, STL, and others to FreeSurfer mesh format with tools like the ```freesurferformats``` package for R. Keep in mind that the meshes must consist of a single connected component.
+In C++, you can also convert the meshes using [libfs](https://github.com/dfsp-spirit/libfs), see [this libfs example program](https://github.com/dfsp-spirit/libfs/blob/main/examples/read_surf/read_surf.cpp).

 ## Information on the output files